 Here's a summary of the topics discussed that day [The questions that followed my talk, stretched the session to almost 2 hours - so much so that a subsequent talk had to be scheduled just for the questions].

-Immune Deficiency - indicating the weakened immune system of the patient,
+- indicating the weakened immune system of the patient, Syndrome

 AIDS is caused by a virus now called the HIV (Human Immunodeficiency Virus).
 Three strains have been confirmed, HIV-I, HIV-II, HIV-III.
 Viruses basically are extremely small (20 - 300 nanometers) parasites, which multiply inside the cells of human beings who act as their hosts.
 Structurally they consist of a nucleic acid core (which carries the virus genetic information) surrounded by a coat of protein.
 [When the virus was discovered way back in 1982 by two independent groups of researchers, it was known by other names HTLV-III and LAV - terminology which has now been rejected].

 The HIV is made up of two concentric glycoprotein spheres with a RNA (Ribonucleic Acid) core.
 The outer surface of the outer sphere has certain special proteins that help the virus to attach itself to the body's immune defence cells - the T4 cells.
 After the virus enters the blood stream, it attaches itself to the said defence cells and its outer surface fuses with that of the cell.
 The RNA core then enters the cell and commandeers the reproductive machinery of the cell to replicate itself many times, These new viruses burst out of the host cell - killing it in the process - and go on to infect fresh T4 Cells.
 All such infected T4 cells are useless for the body and thus the human defences get crippled, leaving it open to even minor infections.